Optimized numerical gradient and Hessian estimation for variational quantum algorithms: Basic properties of PEPQCs

 \subsection{Haar-measure integration for quantum two-designs}

 An $n$-qubit serial-circuit model that contains trainable unitary modules $W_l$ that each has a $O(\poly(n,2))$ circuit depth, so that a randomized $W_l$ for a broad class of circuit {\it ans{\"a}tze} (including circuits consisting of single-qubit and CNOT gates) may be approximated as a two-design~\cite{harrow_random_2009}.
+PEPQCs form a subclass of such two-design approximating circuits.

 In view of this, the following integration result

 in terms of the computational matrix elements $U_{jk}=\opinner{j}{U}{k}$ of a $d$-dimensional random unitary operator $U$ distributed according to the Haar measure $(\D U)_\mathrm{Haar}$ and the basic identity